 - ▶ Ensure all status indicator lamps are operative.
-(Press the � and ♥ buttons simultaneously to test the lamps.) - ▶ Monitor system parameters as described in Chapter 5, "Using the Monitor Panel." - ▶ Check the air filters (located behind the front doors) and replace them as necessary (the filter size is $16" \times 20" \times 1"$). - ▶ Record the results of your checks and any corrective actions in a suitable log.
+(Press the � and ♥ buttons simultaneously to test the lamps.) - ▶ Monitor system parameters as described in Chapter 5, "Using the Monitor Panel." - ▶ Check the air filters (located behind the front doors) and replace them as necessary.
+The filter size is $16'' \times 20'' \times 1''$ - ▶ Record the results of your checks and any corrective actions in a suitable log.

+ANNUAL maintenance:

-ANNUAL maintenance - Annual preventive maintenance should be performed only by authorized service personnel familiar with maintenance and servicing of the UPS system.
+Annual preventive maintenance should be performed only by authorized service personnel familiar with maintenance and servicing of the UPS system.
 Contact your nearest field service office for more information about service offerings.

+BATTERY maintenance:

-BATTERY maintenance - Contact your nearest field service office for battery maintenance.
+Contact your nearest field service office for battery maintenance.
 Battery replacement and maintenance should be performed only by authorized service personnel.

-8.3 Maintenance Training
+9.3 Maintenance Training

 A basic training course, available from Powerware, gives you a competent working knowledge of UPS operation and teaches you how to perform first level corrective maintenance.
-For more information about training and other services, contact the Eaton Help Desk for Powerware products (see page 1-2).
+For more information about training and other services, contact Powerware at: